 (in Kidnapped by Robert Louis Stevenson)

-Alan Breck Stewart, the brash Jacobite soldier, isn’t our idea of a gentleman—anymore than he is protagonist David Balfour’s.
-Rough and rude and crude as he may, Stewart’s last impression upon us is his unfailing honesty and integrity.
+Alan Breck Stewart, the brash Jacobite soldier, isn’t our idea of a gentleman—any more than he is protagonist David Balfour’s.
+Rough and rude and crude as he may be, Stewart’s lasting impression upon us is his unfailing honesty and integrity.
 But neither his brashness, nor his uprightness, would be nearly as memorable in isolation.

 6. Jack Aubrey

 (in the Aubrey/Maturin series by Patrick O’Brian)